danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 >
 > Labelling: Once the groups were formed, assign descriptive headings to each group, capturing the essence of the content within.
 These headings represent the primary themes and patterns identified in the data.
 Review and refinemeznt: Review the affinity diagram, ensuring that the groupings and labels accurately represented the data and making adjustments as needed.

-The resulting analysis seemed to take a step back from the quick and dirty approach, the model seemingly being pigeonholed by its many irrelevant data segments.
+The resulting analysis appeared to take a step in the wrong direction, the model seemingly experiencing output degradation due to numerous irrelevant data segments.
 The raw output is as follows:

 > DATA SEGMENTATION:
 >